 Although couple fashion is more often seen in warmer months in the form of t-shirts and baseball caps, there are still plenty of winter options for those wanting to make their romantic union known to all those they cross paths with.
 For one, couple sneakers are a hot commodity these days, as are jackets.
 If you feel that your relationship isn't quite ready for matching shoes (i.e. you have commitment issues) then you can settle for matching gloves or lingerie.

 Most lingerie stores like Yes! and DAB have underwear for both men and women in matching patterns.
 Guys, be warned, though, as most of the patterns involve pastels and/or some sort of animal print.
-So, if your lady friend gifts you sparkly zebra print boxer briefs, suck it up, smile, and thank her.
+So, if your lady friend gifts you sparkly zebra print boxer briefs, suck it up, smile and thank her, maybe even with a little dance while wearing said briefs.
 You'll have a full month to recuperate from your loss of masculinity before White Day rolls around.

 However you celebrate and whoever you celebrate with (even if you're single), may your day be a special one filled with love and happiness.
 Happy Valentine's Day from Seoul Searching!